 “At the site of Sandby borg – a ringfort on the island of Öland situated in the world-heritage landscape of Southern Öland, Sweden – the Iron Age massacre (dated to approximately 475 AD) presents questions about dissonant heritage; how do archaeologists and heritage workers deal with ancient violence?
-My answer, the creation of two ‘peace’ works: - one is the SOUNDmound installed permanently at the ringfort; and the other, a series of sonic postcards which I invited the Long Island String Quartet (LISQ) to debut in 2018” Frances Gill.
+My answer, the creation of two ‘peace’ works: - one is the SOUNDmound installed permanently at the ringfort; and the other, a series of sonic postcards – String Quartet no. 4 Vykort från Sandby borg – which I invited the Long Island String Quartet (LISQ) to debut in 2018.
+The collection of references to the archaeological past in the contemporary present, is considered a dynamic-sonic icon, sending the message of effective social cohesion, and the futility of war, respectively, to audiences of future times” Frances Gill.

 2018 - ongoing | SOUNDmound open-air sound installation is Electroacoustic Music, and a ‘peace work’ for Experimental Heritage on the theme of fortresses.
 It consists of 12 sound sculptures installed at Sandby borg situated directly by the sea.